midhunkalarikkal/FullDomain/Notes/Nodejs.md

 The callback (Callback A) from the https.get (which internally uses libuv for I/O) is queued in the macrotask queue (also called the callback queue or task queue) once the I/O operation completes.

+JS code (https.get) runs in V8
+V8 hands off the HTTPS task to Node's core (C++ bindings) Node creates a non-blocking socket
+The socket is registered with libuv libuv tells the OS to notify when data is ready
+OS says: “Socket has data!” → libuv enqueues the callback V8 runs the callback during the event loop

 `setTimeout`
 "The setTimeout callback (Callback B) is registered in libuv with the timer, and once the 5000ms delay elapses, libuv moves Callback B to the macrotask queue (part of the Event Loop), waiting to be executed."